Ok, I think I’m supposed to write a page about me.

 I reached that inevitable moment a few years ago, when I knew I either had to stop complaining or do something about it.
 I sat down, drank some coffee, and got to work (I find that not much work gets done without coffee).

-I was slightly surprised when I finished my first novel, and even more so now that I’m writing the third of the trilogy, but looking back, I realise I’ve been telling stories ever since I was small (or smaller – I still haven’t reached five foot).
+I was slightly surprised when I finished my first novel but, looking back, I realise I’ve been telling stories ever since I was small (or smaller – I still haven’t reached five foot).
 Perhaps I didn’t realise it at the time, because I tended to act them out rather than write them down.
 The kids always wanted to play in my imaginary worlds at break times, and the adults always wanted to listen to my stories at Christmas (fully-staged performances in the lounge, obviously).

 My parents gave my sister and I a love for stories: my mum, a definitive bookworm, who inspired our interest in literature, and my dad, the spinner of bedtime tales, which just kept us wide-awake and desperate for more (if he wanted us to sleep, he shouldn’t have let Mr. Toad go on such adventures).